 I was a nervous wreck, as we really needed to get through this week still speaking to each other.
 Our house sit was the following week and there was no changing those plans, so no matter what, our road trip was going to continue.

-Alan, Anya and I had a mellow but still active week, while Lars was away and we actually didn’t catch up on our rest.
+Alan, our daughter and I had a mellow but still active week, while he was away and we actually didn’t catch up on our rest.
 My fingers were crossed that this was the right combo to embark on the infamous week 6 of our road trip.

 Remembering back to our 6 week European road trip summer 2013.

 Our son hopped in the car and briefly chatted before folding himself in half and falling fast asleep.

 Sidenote: He has always amazed me with his flexibility.
 He can always just lay his chest on his lap and fold himself in half in the car.
 Now that he is a bit taller (nearly 6 feet), he can no longer just fold up.
 Now he needs to fold and curve to actually fit in the car.
 Either way, the kid can sleep!

 We had 6 days to cover 12 hours of driving between La Rioja Spain and Morzine in the French Alps.
 We decided to break it up with 2 x 3 night stop overs.
 Our overnight stop was about 4 1/2 hours away in Bordeaux, France.
 Of course we rarely just drive straight through.
 We knew we would be passing through Pamplona (city for the famous running of the bulls), so we just had to at least drive through and take a peek.